jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 turning is good here

+will need to spend more time on this to really understand what's happening

+not just physically measure it, figure out some ratio and use it as a function

 ### Saturday 08/06/2022

 Ahh fresh day although it's already 5 PM now been working on it since 8 the wifi buggy